 The Preschool Creative Movement Residency program was piloted in 2007-2008 in collaboration with the Early Childhood Education Department in the Pittsburgh Public Schools.
 A Pittsburgh Ballet Theatre teacher, along with a percussion accompanist, works in collaboration with PPS teachers to provide sequential Creative Movement classes for Pre-K students at specific sites throughout the City schools.
 The residency focuses dually on professional development for the teacher as well as building self-regulation and kinethetic learning for the students.
 The residency also includes special performance experiences, including an In Step instructional performance for each participating classroom, and a new family engagement event, "The Barnyard Dance Party," beginning in the fall of 2013.

-In the 2012-2013 school year, the Preschool Creative Movement Residency program reached more than 460 students and teachers at the following sites:
+In the 2013-14 school year, the Preschool Creative Movement Residency program served 361 students, 44 teachers, and more than 80 of their family members at the following sites:

 - Crescent Early Childhood Center

 - Pittsburgh Morrow PreK

 Feedback: “I very much enjoyed the program.
 Students learned movement that they would otherwise not know.
 The instructor was very good with managing behavior and made children accountable for learning the content.
 I would welcome this program again!” ~Rebecca Mattie, Pittsburgh Public Schools Early Childhood Education

 Feedback: “One of the little boys was very stand offish about the whole program.
 Then one day he saw the other children having so much fun that when we looked up he was the first person in line!” ~Shawn Peeks, formerly of Pittsburgh Public Schools Early Childhood Education

 Past sites for the Preschool Creative Movement Residency program have included: